 Maybe you began planning your food truck with one goal in mind.
 To open an organic cupcake truck, but after listening to other people’s advice on how to get there, you’re pulled in so many directions that you’re not sure what your business model is anymore (day to day street parking, catering? retailing?).

 Is Your Food Truck Business Working For You?

-Here are some questions food truck owners need to ask themselves, both during their startup process also after you’ve established your brand, to make sure your food truck is working for you:
+Here are some questions food truck owners need to ask themselves.
+They apply both during the startup process but also after you’ve established your brand, to make sure your food truck is working for you.

-- What do I want from my food truck financially?
-It’s a business, after all.
+Ultimately, it’s a business.
 Set monetary goals and know that if you want a huge food truck empire, your day-to-day is going to look a lot different than if you simply want to run a single truck that makes just enough to pay the bills.
 If your food truck isn’t reaching those goals, figure out how to meet them.

 The Bottom Line

 Once you’ve determined what you really want to get out of owning a food truck business, don’t lose track of it.
 Take a look at yourself and your mobile food business to make sure you and it are on the right track.
 When you find yourself losing focus, steer it back on course.
 Then, and only then, will you create a food truck business that gives you what you want.